 1. Complete a motorcycle safety course

 Whether you’re a new rider or have years of experience, Progressive and many other insurers offer savings on your policy for completing a motorcycle safety program.
-Check with the department of motor vehicles in your state for a list of approved safety courses.
+Check with your state's department of motor vehicles for a list of approved safety courses.

 2. Maximize all available discounts

-Progressive is the country's No. #1 motorcycle insurer for many reasons, including our array of discounts that help our riders get affordable motorcycle coverage and save.
+Progressive is the No. #1 motorcycle insurer for many reasons, including our array of discounts that help our riders get affordable motorcycle coverage and save.
 We offer motorcycle insurance discounts for everything from quoting in advance to paying your policy on time and in full.

-3. Customize your coverages to your bike and situation
+3. Customize your coverages & keep your policy current

-Select only the motorcycle coverages and limits you need.
-If your bike is paid off, worth less than a few thousand dollars, or you ride a cheaper scooter or moped, it may not be worth paying for physical damage coverages.
-Just make sure, if you pass on motorcycle comprehensive coverage or motorcycle collision coverage, ensure you can afford the cost of repairing or replacing your bike if it's damaged in an accident.
+Select only the motorcycle insurance coverages and limits you need.
+If you have paid your bike off, worth less than a few thousand dollars, or you ride a cheaper scooter or moped, it may not be worth paying for physical damage coverages.
+If you pass on motorcycle comprehensive coverage or motorcycle collision coverage, ensure you can afford the cost of repairing or replacing your bike if it sustains damage in an accident.

 4. Increase your deductible

-You can decrease your motorcycle insurance rate by increasing your deductible amount for comprehensive and collision coverage, assuming you're willing to pay more out of pocket if you have a claim.
+You can get affordable motorcycle insurance by increasing your comprehensive and collision coverage deductible.
+Increasing your deductible assumes you're willing to pay more out of pocket if you have a claim.

-Progressive and other insurers offer a multi-policy discount when you bundle motorcycle insurance with other products, including auto, renters, condo, boat, and RV insurance.
+Progressive and other insurers offer a multi-policy discount when you bundle motorcycle insurance with other products, including auto insurance, renters insurance, and RV insurance.
 See more options for bundling insurance at Progressive.

-Adding a turbo and/or nitrous oxide kit or modifying your bike’s engine usually makes your bike riskier to ride and could cause the cost of motorcycle insurance to rise.
+Adding a turbo or nitrous oxide kit or modifying your bike’s engine usually makes your bike riskier to ride and could cause the cost of motorcycle insurance to rise.

-If you join Progressive, we’ll subtract 25% from your deductible for every policy term that you don’t file a claim with our "disappearing deductibles" feature.
+If you add this feature, we’ll subtract 25% from your deductible for every policy term you don’t file a claim with our disappearing deductibles.
 For example, if your deductible on collision insurance is $1,000 and you haven’t filed a claim by your next renewal, Progressive takes your deductible down to $750.
-And we won't stop there.
-If you keep riding accident free, you could lower your deductible to $0.
+If you keep riding accident-free, you could lower your deductible to $0.

-Keep in mind that adding our disappearing deductible feature will increase the cost of your policy but could save you money if you have a future accident.
+Adding our disappearing deductible feature will increase the cost of your policy but could save you money if you have a future accident.
 The vanishing deductible feature is not available in every state.